onebeyond/css-pills/docs/pills/z-index-in-css-tips-tricks-and-use-cases.md

 ### 2. Logic behind 100-unit `z-index` increments

-I prefer using relatively high `z-index` values for my projects, and I find it helpful to space them out by intervals of `100`.
+Another helpful trick consists on using relatively high `z-index` values and space them out by intervals of `100`.

 For example, if there are three elements that need to be stacked and their order is defined, the first one would have a `z-index` of 0, the second 100, and the third 200.